-John Eric Byers is an internationally recognized artist, designer, and maker who creates geometrically inspired pieces that are minimal, emotional and modernly refined.
-A former student of Wendell Castle, John's work is guided by a purity in form, repetition, structure and respect for use of materials.
-As Grace Glueck noted in the New York Times " The carved, patterned surfaces add considerable interest to his simplified forms, as does his exquisite attention to detail."
+Artist John Eric Byers creates geometrically inspired pieces that are minimal, emotional, and modernly refined.
+A former student of Wendell Castle, John's hand-made work is guided by a purity in form, surface texture, structure, and respect for use of materials.
+As noted by Grace Glueck in the New York Times " The carved, patterned surfaces add considerable interest to his simplified forms, as does his exquisite attention to detail."

-Heralded as a leading American artist working in wood, permanent collections include the Museum of Arts and Design in New York and the Smithsonian American Art Museum in Washington, D.C.
-Awards include a Louis Comfort Tiffany Foundation Award and inclusion in the Smithsonian's Archives of American Arts.
+Heralded as a leading American artist working in wood, permanent collections include the Smithsonian American Art Museum, the Philadelphia Museum of Art and the Museum of Arts and Design in NYC.
+His numerous awards include the prestigious Louis Comfort Tiffany Foundation Award, two New York Foundation of the Arts Awards, and inclusion in the Smithsonian's Oral Archives of American Arts.

 Additional comments on his work: